ibm-cloud-docs/dns-svcs/ha-dr.md

 * Sydney (au-syd)
 * Sao Paulo (br-sao)

-Custom resolvers are deployed to two locations by default, to ensure high availability.
+A best practice is to deploy custom resolvers to more than one location to ensure high availability.
+It is recommended that you deploy in all three availability zones.

 See [How do I ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime) to learn more about the high availability and disaster recovery standards in {{site.data.keyword.Bluemix_notm}}.
 You can also find information about [Service Level Agreements](/docs/overview?topic=overview-slas#slas).